dcblack/sc-platform/README.md

 This project has several goals:

-1. Provide an example of a complete TLM-2 virtual platform for study using modern C++.
+1. Provide an example of a complete TLM-2 virtual platform for study using Modern C++.
 2. Should be able to demonstrate Blinky and Hello-world tests.
 3. Provide examples of different techniques of modeling.
   1. Loosely-timed and Approximately-timed models of initiators, interconnect and targets